jamescourtney/CloudBuffers/FormatSpec.md

 | 6                 | Yes       |   16   |
 | 7                 | No        |   -1   |

-The format of the CloudBuffer vtable is quite dense, and needs the SIMD population count instruction (`popcnt` in x86 or `popcount` on ARM) to allow random access reads to the vtable.
+The format of the CloudBuffer vtable is quite dense, and needs the population count instruction (`popcnt` in x86 or `popcount` on ARM) to allow random access reads to the vtable.
+Otherwise, a loop may be used, but the result will be quite slow.